tmtmazum/substrings/README.md

 # substrings
 ## Solution Algorithm
-The solution uses a multi-threaded divide-and-conquer approach with all threads sharing a trie to find substring matches across threads.
+The solution uses a multi-threaded divide-and-conquer approach with all threads sharing a trie to find substring matches.
 The trie is constructed with the set of common words.
 Once constructed the trie is kept constant to allow it to be shared across all threads without any possibility of data races.

 Once the trie is constructed, space is allocated in a vector for each of the words in allwords.txt.
 The words are then divided evenly across the number of threads. (e.g. for 7 total words and 2 threads, thread 0 gets words 0-3, thread 1 gets words 4-6).
-This is implemented in
+This is implemented in `substrings.cpp / find_matches(..)`.

 Each thread loops through its set of assigned words and finds all possible matches within the trie.
 The algorithm for finding all matches within a single word uses a doubly-linked list of trie nodes to keep track of all running matches.
-This is implemented in `trie.cpp` in `trie_impl::find_matches`.
+This is implemented in `trie.cpp / trie_impl::find_matches`.
+See directory layout below for more info.

+The front-end command-line for parsing the input files is implemented in `main.cpp`.

-### Usage
+### Command-Line Usage
 ```
 ./substrings-client.exe <all-words-file> <common-words-file> [num_threads]
 ```
 num\_threads:
     optional argument for specifying number of additional threads to use in computation.
 If no value is specified `std::thread::hardware_concurrency` is used, which returns the number of available hardware threads.

+## Build
-### Build Dependencies
+### Dependencies
 - Tools
     - [CMake (3.18 or higher)](https://cmake.org/download/)
     - [Visual Studio 16 2019](https://visualstudio.microsoft.com/downloads/) or similar IDE/compiler that supports C++17